Telenoticias Puerto Rico: Move to 4 p.m.

 On December 12, 2024, WKAQ-TV announces that Julio Rivera Saniel (formerly of WAPA-TV) will join the news team as the new co-anchor of the 4 p.m. newscast in early 2025.
-Rivera Saniel joined Lamela on the 4 p.m. broadcast on January 2, 2025 as part of Governor Jennifer Gonzalez's inaguration day coverage.
+Rivera Saniel joined Lamela on the 4 p.m. broadcast on January 2, 2025 as part of Governor Jennifer Gonzalez's inauguration day coverage.

 Hoy Día Puerto Rico

 In December 2020, WKAQ announced that it would be relaunching its morning news operation for the first time since the cancellation of Telemundo Por La Mañana in 2006, with the launching of a new morning program set to debut in February 2021.
 The morning show, named Hoy Día Puerto Rico, would have a magazine-style format and air from 8 to 10 a.m. on weekdays.
 Ivonne Orsini and Ramón "Gatto" Gómez, who previously worked with rival station WAPA, were announced as the hosts on January 5, 2021, while former Senator Zoe Laboy joined the show for a political analysis segment.
 Grenda Rivera and Elizabeth Robaina were also announced to host a news segment and a weather/traffic segment, respectively.

 The first broadcast of Hoy Día Puerto Rico was on February 15, 2021, live from the Sandra Zaiter Studio at WKAQ-TV.
 It featured a special interview with Puerto Rican Governor Pedro Pierluisi and the introduction of special contributors Desiree Lowry and Suzette Baco.
 On February 3, 2023, Ramón "Gatto" Gómez announced he would be leaving the show to cover the 2023 Baloncesto Superior Nacional basketball tournament as an analyst.
 Radio personality Jacky Fontánez was then announced as the show's new co-host.
 A few days later, another radio personality, Pamela Noa, joined the morning show as a third co-host.

 On January 8, 2024, two new talents joined the show as hosts.
 Carlos McConnie and Jasond Calderón (who is also a cast member on the station's comedy show Raymond y sus Amigos) would now join Orsini, Fontánez and Noa as hosts of the show moving forward.
 The show also announced it would expand its run time later in the year adding a new hour of the show from 10 a.m. to 11 a.m..
-The extra hour hour will be called Hoy Día Puerto Rico: 10 a.m. and it will have a different set of hosts from the original 8-10 a.m. version of the show.
+The extra hour will be called Hoy Día Puerto Rico: 10 a.m. and it will have a different set of hosts from the original 8-10 a.m. version of the show.